A Guide to Review and Appeal Hearings

 • Critical Injury Benefit

-Two levels of redress are available to you at the Board: a Review hearing and, if you remain dissatisfied, a subsequent Appeal hearing.
+There are two levels of appeal available to you at the Board: a Review Hearing and, if you remain dissatisfied, a subsequent Appeal Hearing.
 Hearings are non-adversarial, which means that no one opposes your application or argues against you.

 Top of Page